SpaceWarpDev/SpaceWarp.Template/README.md

 ### Optional

-- **Visual Studio 2022** - Visual Studio 2022 is the required version if you want to use the template with it
+- **Visual Studio 2022** - Visual Studio 2022 is the required version if you want to use the template with VS
 - **JetBrains Rider** - The template can also be used with JetBrains Rider (tested with version 2023.3)
 - **Unity 2022.3.5f1** - Needed to build projects based on the **General mod project with UI** template